THE POWER OF LIBERATED LEARNING

 FREQUENTLY ASKED QUESTIONS

-A Facilitating Teacher is any teacher that chooses to enroll their students into a CWW Course.
+A Partner Teacher is any teacher that chooses to enroll their students into a CWW Course.

 How will CWW courses align with my current classroom schedule?

-What interaction takes place between students in a lead classroom and a facilitating classroom?
+What interaction takes place between students in a lead classroom and a partner classroom?

 The Course Catalog says that it features courses for 7-12th graders.
 What offerings are there for Middle School students?

 We currently offer 1 Core Class for Middle School students (Movies and Math) and 8 Enrichment Modules through community partners like BUILD.org, Timothy Smith Network, Boston Debate League, Sociedad Latina, and more.

 Do Lead Teachers and Partner Teachers meet to plan ahead of the program launch?

 Yes!
 Lead Teachers and Partner Teachers will set the cadence but it is recommended that teachers meet at least once for 30 minutes to align the course.

 Are students who take CWW classes offered credit?